SCRUM-Webapp/SCRUM_Webapp_Project/docs/technical-docs/app-structure.md

 ![Edit Ticket](/SCRUM_Webapp_Project/assets/images/Edit_Ticket.png)

 ### What has changed
-- in its core this design stayed the same as well
+- In its core this design stayed the same as well
-- here we also made it a seperate page instead of a Pop-Up
+- Here we also made it a seperate page instead of a Pop-Up
-- the Delte, Cancel and Submit button now are all on the lower left corner
+- The Delete, Cancel and Submit button now are all on the lower left corner

 ## Navigation Bar
 ### Implemented Version